top of page

 1. Ice Dams

-Over time, ice dams:
+Over time, ice dams can:

 • Block proper drainage